 CNBC's Jackie DeAngelis discusses the day's activity in the commodities markets.» Read More

-Plus, Cramer makes the call on tech, natural gas and more.
+Plus, Cramer makes the call on mortgages, insurers, natural gas and more.

 Cramer went to Ultra Petroleum’s CEO for an answer.